reijz/my-settings/.emacs.d/Latex-coding-style.md

 \newcommand{\jiheng}[1]{\textcolor{magenta}{{Jiheng: }{#1}}} % comments by Jiheng
 ```

-However, I do not suggestion to define `\lm` for `\lambda`.
+However, I do not suggest to define `\lm` for `\lambda`.
 It does not worth the trouble.
 Also, if using a good editor (e.g., emacs), frequently used code such as `\lambda` are done by convenient shortcuts.